-Monterey, CA is one of the top vacation destinations on the California coast, and it is easy to see why.
-From incredible wildlife to intriguing history to famous golf courses with rugged coastline views, Monterey really has it all — and all within a 2-3 hour drive of San Francisco!
+Monterey, CA, is one of the top vacation destinations on the California coast, and we can assure you that Monterey is worth visiting.
+From incredible wildlife to intriguing history to rugged coastline views, Monterey really has it all — and all within a 2-3 hour drive from San Francisco!

 - 1. Find Wildlife in Monterey Bay